SaiBhargavRallapalli/analytics_agent/README.md

     "tools_used": "execute_sql_query, meilisearch_query or generate_chart",
 }
 ```
 sql_tools.py, meilisearch_tools.py, chart_tools.py -> are the tools

-## Generate the meilisearch host and key
+## Generate the meilisearch host and key (Not Needed for Now - We are using local setup to build)
 1. goto -> https://cloud.meilisearch.com/ -> register (if no account exists) or login
 2. Create a project
 3. At the bottom of projects page, you will see a list of projects.